Interested in graduate training schemes?

 8. Have an opinion

 Employers want people with opinions and ideas, rather than someone who tries to play it safe all the time, or who can’t contribute through lack of knowledge.
 Your research will help to inform and back up your views on key issues, so don’t be afraid to say what you think, and ask questions.
+This also means being honest about what you want from a job.

 9. Prepare well